markushedvall/node-plantuml/README.md

 Options:

 -h, --help            output usage information
-  -p, --png            ouput an UML diagram as a PNG image -s, --svg            ouput an UML diagram as an SVG image -u, --unicode        ouput an UML diagram in unicode text -a, --ascii          ouput an UML diagram in ASCII text -o --output [file]   the file in which to save the diagram -c, --config [file]  config file read before the diagram -t, --text [text]    UML text to generate from
+-p, --png             ouput an UML diagram as a PNG image -s, --svg             ouput an UML diagram as an SVG image -e, --eps             ouput an UML diagram as an EPS image -u, --unicode         ouput an UML diagram in unicode text -a, --ascii           ouput an UML diagram in ASCII text -o --output [file]    the file in which to save the diagram -c, --config [file]   config file read before the diagram -t, --text [text]     UML text to generate from
+-d, --dot [file]      specify Graphviz dot executable -i, --include [path]  specify the path to include from
 ```

 ```